SoftwareAG/c8y-docs/content/apama/troubleshooting-bundle/alarms.md

 - Alarm text: &lt;Smart rule identifier&gt;: Smart rule create/edit failed.
 One or more fields are invalid, please check smart rule configuration.
 - Alarm severity: MAJOR

 To diagnose the cause, download the diagnostics overview ZIP file as described in [Downloading diagnostics and logs](#diagnostics-download).
 Or, if that fails, log on as an administrator and look at the result of a GET request to */service/smartrule/smartrules?withPrivateRules=true*.
 Review the smart rules JSON and look for invalid smart rule configurations.
-Such smart rules need to be corrected.
+Such smart rules must be corrected.

 The Apama microservice log contains more details on the reason for the smart rule configuration failure.
 For example, it is invalid to configure an "On measurement threshold create alarm" smart rule with a data point that does not exist.